SoulingMiku/GRN-SMC/GRN-SMC/README.md

 📌 Citation

-If you use this code in your research, please cite:
+If you use this code in your research, please cite our paper.

-@article{wen2025time,
-  title={Time-varying Target Predictive Entrapment Based on Gene Regulatory Network and Sliding Mode Control}, author={Wen, Ziling and Wang, Dongliang and Wang, Zhaojun and Huang, Dawei and Yang, Binghao and Li, Wenji and Fan, Zhun and Zou, An-Min}, journal={IEEE Internet of Things Journal}, year={2025}, publisher={IEEE}
-}